Western Asset Municipal Partners Fund Inc. Declares Monthly Dividend of $0.05 (NYSE:MNP)

-Western Asset Municipal Partners Fund Inc. (NYSE:MNP – Get Rating) announced a monthly dividend on Wednesday, May 18th, Wall Street Journal reports.
-Investors of record on Friday, July 22nd will be paid a dividend of 0.0475 per share by the financial services provider on Monday, August 1st.
-This represents a $0.57 dividend on an annualized basis and a yield of 4.57%.
-The ex-dividend date of this dividend is Thursday, July 21st.
+Western Asset Municipal Partners Fund Inc. (NYSE:MNP – Get Rating) announced a monthly dividend on Thursday, May 19th, Wall Street Journal reports.
+Investors of record on Wednesday, August 24th will be paid a dividend of 0.0475 per share by the financial services provider on Thursday, September 1st.
+This represents a $0.57 dividend on an annualized basis and a dividend yield of 4.60%.
+The ex-dividend date of this dividend is Tuesday, August 23rd.

-A number of institutional investors and hedge funds have recently modified their holdings of MNP.
-Advisor Group Holdings Inc. lifted its position in Western Asset Municipal Partners Fund by 1,208.2% in the first quarter.
-Advisor Group Holdings Inc. now owns 8,987 shares of the financial services provider’s stock valued at $122,000 after purchasing an additional 8,300 shares during the last quarter.
-Royal Bank of Canada raised its holdings in shares of Western Asset Municipal Partners Fund by 21.9% during the third quarter.
-Royal Bank of Canada now owns 13,488 shares of the financial services provider’s stock valued at $211,000 after acquiring an additional 2,426 shares in the last quarter.
-Bank of America Corp DE raised its holdings in shares of Western Asset Municipal Partners Fund by 11.8% during the fourth quarter.
-Bank of America Corp DE now owns 18,292 shares of the financial services provider’s stock valued at $285,000 after acquiring an additional 1,930 shares in the last quarter.
-LPL Financial LLC bought a new position in shares of Western Asset Municipal Partners Fund during the third quarter valued at approximately $477,000.
-Finally, UBS Group AG raised its holdings in shares of Western Asset Municipal Partners Fund by 10.9% during the third quarter.
-UBS Group AG now owns 40,062 shares of the financial services provider’s stock valued at $628,000 after acquiring an additional 3,948 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Rivernorth Capital Management LLC raised its position in Western Asset Municipal Partners Fund by 6.3% during the 1st quarter.
+Rivernorth Capital Management LLC now owns 184,400 shares of the financial services provider’s stock valued at $2,484,000 after purchasing an additional 11,000 shares in the last quarter.
+First Trust Advisors LP raised its position in Western Asset Municipal Partners Fund by 1.1% during the 1st quarter.
+First Trust Advisors LP now owns 107,015 shares of the financial services provider’s stock valued at $1,441,000 after purchasing an additional 1,120 shares in the last quarter.
+Moors & Cabot Inc. raised its position in Western Asset Municipal Partners Fund by 139.6% during the 1st quarter.
+Moors & Cabot Inc. now owns 68,649 shares of the financial services provider’s stock valued at $925,000 after purchasing an additional 40,000 shares in the last quarter.
+LPL Financial LLC raised its position in Western Asset Municipal Partners Fund by 110.6% during the 4th quarter.
+LPL Financial LLC now owns 64,076 shares of the financial services provider’s stock valued at $997,000 after purchasing an additional 33,650 shares in the last quarter.
+Finally, UBS Group AG raised its position in Western Asset Municipal Partners Fund by 10.9% during the 3rd quarter.
+UBS Group AG now owns 40,062 shares of the financial services provider’s stock valued at $628,000 after purchasing an additional 3,948 shares in the last quarter.
 30.07% of the stock is owned by institutional investors and hedge funds.

 Western Asset Municipal Partners Fund Inc is a closed ended fixed income mutual fund launched and managed by Legg Mason Partners Fund Advisor, LLC.
 The fund is co-managed by Western Asset Management Company.
 It invests in fixed income markets of the United States.
 The fund primarily invests in investment grade tax exempt securities issued by municipalities.